 Applications received by October 4, 2021, will receive first consideration.
 We are planning to hold the first round of interviews beginning the week of October 18, 2021, the second round of interviews the week of November 1, 2021, make a job offer by the end of November 2021, and set a work start date in December, 2021.

-- Develop, coordinate, and direct all aspects of forestry and arboricultural management, including reforestation, forest rehabilitation and improvement programs, and pruning.
+- Develop, coordinate, and direct all aspects of forestry and arboricultural management.

 - Serve as the Trust expert regarding forest and arboricultural resources in meetings/consultations with other local, state, and federal agencies.